NahIIo/Libft/README.md

 Subject is found on the 42 Intranet.

-Create a simple library in which you recreate some simple function to understand the language.
+Create a simple library in which you recreate some simple functions to understand the language.